-- (A) "Commission" means the Industrial Welfare Commission of the State of California. - (B) "Division" means the Division of Labor Standards Enforcement of the State of California. - (C) "Canning, Freezing, and Preserving Industry" means any industry, business, or establishment operated for the purpose of canning soups, or of cooking, canning, curing, freezing, pickling, salting, bottling, preserving, or otherwise processing any fruits or vegetables, seafood, meat, poultry or rabbit product, when the purpose of such processing is the preservation of the product and includes all operations incidental thereto. - (D) An "alternative workweek schedule" means any regularly scheduled workweek requiring an employee to work more than eight (8) hours in a 24-hour period. - (E) "Employ" means to engage, suffer, or permit to work. - (F) "Employee" means any person employed by an employer. - (G) "Employer" means any person as defined in Section 18 of the Labor Code, who directly or indirectly, or through an agent or any other person, employs or exercises control over the wages, hours, or working conditions of any person. - (H) "Hours worked" means the time during which an employee is subject to the control of an employer, and includes all the time the employee is suffered or permitted to work, whether or not required to do so. - (I) "Minor" means, for the purpose of this Order, any person under the age of eighteen (18) years. - (J) "Outside Salesperson" means any person, 18 years if age or over, who customarily and regularly works more than half the working time away from the employer's place of business selling tangible or intangible items or obtaining orders or contracts for products, services or use of facilities. - (K) "Primarily" as used in Section 1, Applicability, means more than one-half the employee's work time. - (L) "Shift" means designated hours of work by an employee, with a designated beginning time and ending time.
+- (A) "Commission" means the Industrial Welfare Commission of the State of California. - (B) "Division" means the Division of Labor Standards Enforcement of the State of California. - (C) "Industries Preparing Agricultural Products for Market, on the Farm" means any operation performed in a permanently fixed structure or establishment on the farm or on a moving packing plant on the farm for the purpose of preparing agricultural, horticultural, egg, poultry, meat, seafood, rabbit, or dairy products for market when such operations are done on the premises owned or operated by the same employer who produced the products referred to herein and includes all operations incidental thereto. - (D) An "alternative workweek schedule" means any regularly scheduled workweek requiring an employee to work more than eight (8) hours in a 24-hour period. - (E) "Employ" means to engage, suffer, or permit to work. - (F) "Employee" means any person employed by an employer. - (G) "Employer" means any person as defined in Section 18 of the Labor Code, who directly or indirectly, or through an agent or any other person, employs or exercises control over the wages, hours, or working conditions of any person. - (H) "Hours worked" means the time during which an employee is subject to the control of an employer, and includes all the time the employee is suffered or permitted to work, whether or not required to do so. - (I) "Minors" means, for the purpose of this Order, any person under the age of eighteen (18) years. - (J) "Outside Salesperson" means any person, 18 years if age or over, who customarily and regularly works more than half the working time away from the employer's place of business selling tangible or intangible items or obtaining orders or contracts for products, services or use of facilities.

-- (M) "Split shift" means a work schedule which is interrupted by non-paid non-working periods established by the employer, other than bona fide rest or meal periods. - (N) "Teaching" means, for the purpose of section 1 of this Order, the profession of teaching under a certificate from the Commission for Teacher Preparation and Licensing or teaching in an accredited college or university. - (O) "Wages" (See California Labor Code, section 200) - (P) "Workday" and "day" mean any consecutive 24-hour period beginning at the same time each calendar day. - (Q) "Workweek" and "week" mean any seven (7) consecutive days, starting with the same calendar day each week.
+- (K) "Primarily" as used in section 1, Applicability, means more than one-half the employee's work time. - (L) "Shift" means designated hours of work by an employee, with a designated beginning time and ending time. - (M) "Split shift" means a work schedule which is interrupted by non-paid non-working periods established by the employer, other than bona fide rest or meal periods. - (N) "Teaching" means, for the purpose of section 1 of this Order, the profession of teaching under a certificate from the Commission for Teacher Preparation and Licensing. - (O) "Wages" (See California Labor Code, section 200) - (P) "Workday" and "day" mean any consecutive 24-hour period beginning at the same time each calendar day. - (Q) "Workweek" and "week" mean any seven (7) consecutive days, starting with the same calendar day each week.
 "Workweek" is a fixed and regularly recurring period of 168 hours, seven (7) consecutive 24-hour periods.